+Thomas Middlecott Academy is now recruiting for a Teacher of Humanities which may be suitable for an NQT.
 If you are ambitious, inspirational, creative, open-minded, and want to be part of our success then we want to hear from you.
-See what it means to be part of the David Ross Education trust from our children and parents here.
+See what it means to be part of the David Ross Education trust from our children and parents at Thomas Middlecott Academy.

 Providing our young people access to a world-class education and enrichment experiences is what drives us.
 Our students benefit from a wealth of opportunities to develop, learn and lead.
 From the classroom, to cultural visits, sports, music and arts and engaging with our local communities, the rich and varied experiences we create help fuel ambition and unlock potential.
 The education and experiences equips our young people with the leadership skills, team spirit, resilience and confidence to become outstanding citizens.